sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_30_CircuitUsing7SegmentDisplayKeyboardAndCPUQuiz/Quiz01.md

 **Description**

-a) A1 is Full adder, so it will add 3 and 2 and output will be 5, whose binary equivalent is 0 1 0 1.

-b) A1 is Full adder, so it will add 3 and 2 and output will be 5, whose binary equivalent is 0 1 0 1.

-c) A1 is Full adder, so it will add 3 and 2 and output will be 5, whose binary equivalent is 0 1 0 1.

-d) A1 is Full adder, so it will add 3 and 2 and output will be 5, whose binary equivalent is 0 1 0 1.
+A1 is Full adder, so it will add 3 and 2 and output will be 5, whose binary equivalent is 0 1 0 1.

 ---
 ---